 Fleet telematics has gained increased demand following a federal rule that requires commercial vehicles use electronic logging devices (ELD) or electronic onboard recorders (EOBR) to improve road safety.
 Compliance for ELDs has seen an uptick since the mandate was first announced in 2014.
-This has led to an increase in the demand for fleet telematics due to their added benefits over standard ELDs, such as vehicle analytics, accident detection, driver behavior monitoring, fuel consumption analysis, and more.
+This has led to an increase in the demand due to their added benefits over standard ELDs, such as vehicle analytics, accident detection, driver behavior monitoring, fuel consumption analysis, and more.
 According to Netscribes research, the global fleet telematics market is expected to be worth to $67.53 billion by 2022.

 In North America, commercial and regulatory initiatives have transformed OEM telematics services from being just an ornamental feature into “must-haves”.
 They are now being offered by leading automotive brands for a majority of their car and truck models.